Moorish Science Temple of America

-The Moorish Science Temple of America is an American national and religious organization founded by Noble Drew Ali (born as Timothy Drew) in the early twentieth century.
-He based it on the premise that African Americans are descendants of the Moabites and thus are "Moorish" (sometimes also spelled "Muurish" by adherents) by nationality, and Islamic by faith.
-Ali put together elements of major traditions to develop a message of personal transformation through historical education, racial pride and spiritual uplift.
-His doctrine was also intended to provide African Americans with a sense of identity in the world and to promote civic involvement.
+The Moorish Science Temple of America is an American national and religious organization founded by Noble Drew Ali (born Timothy Drew) in the early 20th century.
+He based it on the premise that African Americans are descendants of the Moabites and thus "Moorish" by nationality, and Islamic by faith.
+Ali put together elements of major traditions to develop a message of personal transformation through historical education, racial pride, and spiritual uplift.
+His doctrine was also intended to provide African Americans with a sense of identity in the world and promote civic involvement.